Bodrum Travel Guide

 Holiday activities

-Travellers can either hire a car, motorbike, or bicycle; take a boat or hydrofoil trip; book an organised excursion; a jeep safari; or simply hop on a dolmus (minibus).
-An absolute must is a trip to a hammam (Turkish bath), complete with massage.
-The Bodrum Museum of Underwater Archaeology has won many awards for its fascinating displays, including the famous Uluburun Shipwreck.
+Exploring the region is easy by car, motorbike, bicycle, or even by boat or hydrofoil.
+Alternatively, visitors can opt for organised excursions, a jeep safari, or simply hop on a dolmus (shared minibus).
+One experience not to miss is a visit to a traditional hammam (Turkish bath), complete with a relaxing massage.
+The Bodrum Museum of Underwater Archaeology, renowned for its fascinating exhibits such as the famous Uluburun Shipwreck, is also a must-visit.

 Any negatives?